We’ve been asked out in the community: What happened to Styrofoam recycling?! Here’s the short answer!

 Volunteer web-site development, Mike Ashland for initial development

-Collaboration with Marion County's Master Recyling Program, promoting best practices for recycling, engaging knowledgable volunteers at our table
+Collaboration with Marion County's Master Recycling Program, promoting best practices for recycling, engaging knowledgeable volunteers at our table

 Winter 2021-Volunteer local arborist collaborates with us at the Farmer's Market, for a free-baby-oak's give-away after the February 12th Ice Storm.
 He also worked with the Silverton School District and organized a community "Tree Planting" event at Mark Twain School